qmachine/qmachine/docs/ruby.rst

     })

 The Ruby version of the API server has significantly less flexibility than the original Node.js version does.
-It can use only MongoDB_ to provide persistent storage for the message-passing interface, and it does not yet have the ability to log traffic data directly into a database.
+The only choice to persist storage is MongoDB_ for the message-passing interface, and it lacks the ability to log traffic data directly into a database.

 ..
 The SQLite_ bindings are still present in the repository, but the presence
 .. of the `sqlite3 gem`_ disables deployment to Heroku.